hero image for blog Best Mountain Towns For Second Homes

 The Jackson Hole Airport makes it relatively easy to access from major cities across the country.
 But it's important to consider that the town's appeal comes with a relatively high cost of living, and the real estate market can be competitive.

 The area has a range of properties from rustic cabins to upscale estates.
-Currently the median listing home price per square foot is $1.3K.
+Currently the median listing home price per square foot is $1.4K.

 Telluride, Colorado

-Telluride is situated in a picturesque box canyon surrounded by the San Juan Mountains, the mountain scape surrounding this town is truly mesmerizing.
+Telluride is situated in a picturesque box canyon surrounded by the San Juan Mountains, the mountainscape surrounding this town is truly mesmerizing.
 From the historic downtown full of charming victorian buildings, walkable paths, and boutique shops, you can take a free gondola ride up to the Mountain Village.

-It's a modern resort community and home to Telluride Ski Resort, plazas full of cafes, bars, and restaurants like Black Iron Kitchen + Bar, luxury hotels and condos, a golf club, and ice skating at the Village Ice Rink.
+It's a modern resort community and home to Telluride Ski Resort, with plazas full of cafes, bars, and restaurants like Black Iron Kitchen + Bar, luxury hotels and condos, a golf club, and ice skating at the Village Ice Rink.

 Telluride Ski Resort is one of the top ski destinations in North America with terrain catered to skiers and snowboarders of all skill levels.
 For the intermediate and advanced patrons, the beautifully groomed run See Forever is a must-ski trail for the views alone.
 The Galloping Goose is a wide and well-groomed favorite for those looking for a more relaxed run.